-Removing paint spills and splatters can be tricky, but there is no need to panic.
-With the right tools, you can remove the paint quickly and painlessly – knowing how to get paint out of carpets is the first step.
+With the right tools, you can remove the remaining paint and carpet stains quickly & painlessly.
+Knowing how to get paint out of the carpet or damp rag is the first step.

 When you encounter a spill, it is vital to know whether it is wet or bone dry; this will inform your actions moving forward.